 - Submission of a Manuscript for publication

-- Presenting a Poster at a regional or national conference
+- Presentation of a Poster at a regional or national conference

-- Giving an Oral Presentation at a regional or national conference
+- An Oral Presentation at a regional or national conference

 - Serving on a regional or national committee